Phazzie/VividVoice/TESTING_PLAN.md

-# VividVoice - Testing Strategy & Roadmap
+# Staging Stories - Testing Strategy & Roadmap

-This document outlines the testing strategy for the VividVoice application.
+This document outlines the testing strategy for the Staging Stories application.
 The goal is to ensure reliability, prevent regressions, and build a high-quality product.
 Tests are ranked by Return on Investment (ROI) and grouped for efficient implementation.

 ## Group 1: Core Component & State Management Tests (Highest ROI)